vincentcasseau/vincentcasseau.github.io/how-tos-cfd-transport.md

     multiSpeciesTransport         Fick;
 ```

-Binary diffusion coefficients can be calculated according Available models for the calculation of  are
+Binary diffusion coefficients can be calculated according to any of the models presented in the Table below

 | Binary diffusion model name    | Parameters          |
 |:-------------:|-------------|